rust-lang/reference/src/types/impl-trait.md

 fn foo<T: Trait>(x: T) {
 ```

-When you call it, you set the type, `T`.
+The caller of this function determines the type, `T`.
-"you" being the caller here.
-This signature says "I accept any type that implements `Trait`."
+This function signature means that the function accepts any type that implements `Trait`."
-("any type" == universal in the jargon)

 This version: